iv97n/Large-Scale-Distributed-Systems/lab3-mastodon_noanswer/README.md

 - func ((a,b) -> a+b): reduce the new values that entered the window i.e., adding new counts
 - invFunc ((a,b) -> a-b): “inverse reduce” the old values that left the window i.e., subtracting old counts

-Additionally, we define window duration to be 60 seconds, and the slide duration to be 20 seconds.
+Additionally, we set the window's duration to be 60 seconds, and the slide's duration to be 20 seconds.

 Behavioral information of this function has been obtained from [reduceByKeyAndWindow Spark documentation](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.streaming.DStream.reduceByKeyAndWindow.html)